Jerez de la Frontera – Estadio Municipal de Chapín

 Chapin given the Cruz y Oriz treatment, which is OK if you like athletics

-However, the 2012-13 season was played against a backdrop of financial woes, which in turn resulted in the club occupying the bottom spot for practically all the season.
+However, the 2012-13 season was played against a backdrop of financial woes, which in turn resulted in the club occupying the bottom spot in La Segunda for practically all the season.
 With the future of the club in jeopardy following relegation to Segunda B, Xerez CD was dealt a further blow when it was demoted to the Tercera following its failure to clear player debts.
-Xerez CD dropped as far as the División de Honor Andaluza (Level 5) and moved out of the Chapin in 2013 to join cross-city neighbours Jerez Industrial at the Estadio de la Juventud.
+Xerez CD dropped as far as the División de Honor Andaluza (Level 5) and moved out of the Chapin in 2013 to join cross-city neighbours Jerez Industrial at the Estadio de la Juventud, as well as playing at the Campo de la Granja.
 Xerez Deportivo FC, a team formed by disgruntled fans in 2013, moved into the Municipal Chapin in 2014.
-Xerez CD returned to Chapin at the start of the 2015-16, but once again there was financial wrangling with the council over rent, and once again they moved out to the Estadio de la Juventud.
+Xerez CD returned to Chapin at the start of the 2015-16.
+The two clubs have met regularly in the Tercera since 2018 and at the end of the 2023-24 season, both won promotion to the Segunda Federación, with Xerez CD claiming the title and Xerez Deportivo coming through the playoffs, thanks to victories over Ciudad de Lucena & AD Ceuta B.

 Easy on the eye… as long as you are close to the action.

-Right, cards on the table time.
-The Estadio Municipal de Chapin is a fine stadium that any town twice the size of Jerez de la Frontera would be proud of.
+The Estadio Municipal de Chapin is a fine stadium, that any town twice the size of Jerez de la Frontera would be proud of.
 The 2002 rebuild undoubtedly improved what was before a dour and somewhat characterless stadium.
-Surprisingly, La Selección has only played the one game in the city and that was a 0-0 draw with Germany in 1995, seven years before the stadium adopted the current configuration.
+Surprisingly, La Selección has only played the one game in the city and that was a 0-0 draw with Germany in February 1995, seven years before the stadium adopted the current configuration.
 However, it is an athletics stadium, not a football ground.
-Like Mallorca’s Son Moix and the aforementioned La Cartuja, it is a very attractive athletics venue, but all the pitfalls that befall its bigger brothers in La Palma and Sevilla are also found here at Chapin.
 There has been talk since 2006 of removing the track, lowering the pitch, and adding an additional open tier, but nothing came of that.
-And now, following Xerez CD’s decline and the formation of Xerez Deportivo FC, Chapin has to make do with crowds that rarely creep above a few thousand.
-Football in Jerez de la Frontera seems destined to be played away from the centre stage and against a very complex backdrop.
+At least with Xerez CD and Xerez Deportivo FC playing on alternate weekends, the stadium received regular use, but the majority of the seats remain empty as attendances that rarely creep above the 5,000 mark.
+With just one top flight season to show for over 100 years of activity, football in Jerez de la Frontera seems destined to be played away from the centre stage and against a very complex backdrop.

 search previous next tag category expand menu location phone mail time cart zoom edit close